 To enter the course candidates must hold a current lifeguard certification (expired no more then 30 days) and pass the following pre-course swimming skills on the first day of class:

-- Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
-Candidates may swim using the front crawl, breaststroke or a combination of both but swimming on the back or side is not allowed.
-Swim goggles may be used.
+• Jump into the water and totally submerge, resurface then swim 150 yards using the front crawl, breaststroke, or a combination of both.
+(Swimming on the back or side is not permitted.
+Swim goggles are allowed)

-- Return to the surface and swim 20 yards on the back to return to the starting point with both hands holding the object and keeping the face at or near the surface so they are able to get a breath.
+• Return to the surface and swim 20 yards on the back to return to the starting point, holding the object at the surface with both hands and keeping the face out at or near the surface.

 Course Fee: $400 (participate in any of our review courses for $40)